Insulating pocket of air, ability to carry water if needed, extra protection for western weather

 “Local legend makers would like us to believe that the original cowboy hat was created while John B. Stetson was camped along Monument Creek near the present day location of the Professional Rodeo Cowboy Association building.
 That cannot be substantiated,” writes Loren R. Whittemore in “An Illustrated History of Ranching in the Pikes Peak Region.

 The story is that John Stetson and companions, seeking benefits of a drier climate hunted in the area in the early 1860s.
-According to the legend, he tried to impress his hunting buddies by showing them how he could make clothe out of fur without weaving.
+According to the legend, he tried to impress his hunting buddies by showing them how he could make cloth out of fur without weaving.
 He created an unusually large-brimmed hat with a high crown that he wore the rest of the trip and grew quite fond of.
 The hats benefits included an insulating pocket of air, the ability to carry water if needed, and extra protection for western weather.

 Later, when he returned to Philadelphia, he began making and selling the hats and the rest, I guess, is history.